Fungus Amongus: Music and lyrics

-Reception
+Reception and legacy

-Upon initial release, the album failed to chart; however, when re-released in 2000 by Epic/Immortal records, it managed to peak at number 116 on the Billboard 200.
+Upon initial release, the album failed to chart; however, when re-released in 2000 by Epic/Immortal Records, it managed to peak at number 116 on the Billboard 200.
 The album received generally negative reviews from critics.
 Dean Carlson of AllMusic wrote, "Incubus' independent debut is an unremarkable take on suburban MTV funk."
 He also criticized frontman Brandon Boyd, writing, "there's much to dislike, notably frontman Brandon Boyd, who growls like he wants the voice of anybody but himself".
-Tim Grierson of About.com observed, "At this early stage, Incubus just sounded like a tired rehash of Rage Against the Machine and Red Hot Chili Peppers."
+Tim Grierson of About.com observed, "at this early stage, Incubus just sounded like a tired rehash of Rage Against the Machine and Red Hot Chili Peppers."
+In 2001, Spin labeled the album as "goofy" and "Primus-obsessed."

+The New Rolling Stone Album Guide (2004) gave the album one star out of five.
+The review states, "although it may only be vaguely recalled, the great funk metal scare occurred at the dawn of the 90s, between the waning of hair metal and the waxing of grunge."
+It adds that "Incubus was a latecomer to a boomlet of shirtless suburban funkateers who were greatly inspired by the Red Hot Chili Peppers, Primus and Faith No More" and that "Fungus Amongus, a compendium of slapped bass and forced wackiness, seemed hopelessly dated in 1995."
+The 2003 book The Rough Guide to Rock describes the album as "a rough-and-ready amalgam of funk, rock, metal and wilful weirdness that merely hinted at what Incubus would go on to produce."
+Frank Guan of Vulture stated in 2017 that it was "a sincere and skilled pastiche of their funk-drunk idols" and characterized its lyrical content as having "references to 4/20, space aliens, and psilocybin mushrooms."